sfc-gh-ttimbang/sf_wh_credit_calculator/README.md

-# sf_wh_credit_calculator
-A Streamlit application for estimating Snowflake virtual warehouse credit consumption.
-Model multiple workloads with varying sizes, uptime, and active days to forecast daily, monthly, and annual costs.
+❄️ Snowflake Workload & Credit Calculator

+This is a simple Snowflake cost estimation tool built with Streamlit.

+📊 Model Multiple Workloads: Create distinct profiles for your different data tasks.
+⚙️ Flexible Configuration: Adjust warehouse size, count, uptime, and active days per week.
+💰 Clear Cost Breakdown: View estimated daily, monthly, and annual credit costs at a glance.
+✨ Interactive UI: Easily add, rename, and remove workloads on the fly.
+🚀 Deployable in Snowflake: Designed to run directly as a Streamlit in Snowflake app.